 Cellars

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

-Electricity

-Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Electricity Repair category 1 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-We have been informed by the Vendor that electrical works have been completed in 2024, including a new fuse box installation.
-All necessary documentation and guarantees should be made available
+We have been informed that the property was partly rewired in 2023 and an EICR is in place which should be made available prior to purchase.